Jaquesecc/osticket-installation/README.md

 Next I will continue installing the remaining files.
-Next, I will be installing PHP Manager for IIS.
+I will be installing PHP Manager for IIS.
 PHP Manager for IIS is a management tool that helps configure and manage PHP installations on Microsoft IIS.
 It simplifies the process of setting up, configuring, and optimizing PHP on IIS servers.

 From the “osTicket-Installation-Files” folder, select PHP Manager for IIS.
 Continue the prompts to install by selecting Next, I Agree, and Install.